ebi-yade/pointable/README.md

 # pointable
-The code-generators used to get the pointer to scalar literals in Go
+The code-generator used to get the pointer to scalar literals in Go